 If you are considering earning a BSN, one of the factors in your decision might be the BSN Salary.
 Does the extra effort and time, not to mention expense of the degree program pay off in increased earnings?
 Many things affect nurses’ salaries including whether you work in a clinic, hospital or other facility, the kinds of specializations you have and where you work geographically.

 BSN Job Description

 Nurses with a BSN degree are usually registered nurses.
 They can work in hands-on patient care or in administration.
 Those who work in private and public hospitals assess and treat the patients who are admitted there.
 They often act as the first contact with patients, taking and recording their vital signs and history before the doctor sees them.
 In long-term care facilities, they are often the patient’s primary care professional and act as a liaison between the facility, the patient and the patient’s family and the doctor.
 They administer medications and dress wounds, but they also often serve as a facility administrator.
-According to Healthcare Salaries .com, the average wage for a generalist registered nurse in a clinical care position is $67,014.
+The average wage for a generalist registered nurse in a clinical care position is $67,014.
 Nurses that work as administrators make about $10,000 more a year.

 How Certifications Affect Salaries

 Many specializations or certifications are available to nurses.
 A BSN with a certification in anesthesiology can earn more than $100,000 a year.
 Psychiatric nurses average $95,000.
 Nurses with certification in gerontology generally make around $75,000 a year.
 Some specializations are worked into the degree program but most are courses added after the degree and credentialed through qualifications set by credentialing boards.

 Geographical Locations and Facilities